 - Regular short-grain rice: Any kind will do, but we recommend Japanese short-grain rice for the Ohagi recipe.
 Mixing the glutinous and regular rice will keep the texture of the wagashi softer and chewier.

 - Adzuki bean paste: You can either make or buy the paste from your local Asian supermarkets.
-The store-bought version can be more convenient, but it is also fun and easy to make from scratch.
+The store-bought version can be more convenient, but making red bean paste from scratch is also fun and easy.
 Boil the red beans and mash them into a paste to make it from scratch.
 Then, add some honey and sugar.

 - Soybean flour: You may purchase this ingredient if you wish to have different coatings for your wagashi.
 Otherwise, you can omit this ingredient.